Florence Nightingale: Later career

 In 1883, Nightingale became the first recipient of the Royal Red Cross.
 In 1904, she was appointed a Lady of Grace of the Order of St John (LGStJ).
 In 1907, she became the first woman to be awarded the Order of Merit.
 In the following year she was given the Honorary Freedom of the City of London.
-Her birthday is now celebrated as International CFS Awareness Day.
+Her birthday is now celebrated as International May 12th Awareness Day.

 From 1857 onwards, Nightingale was intermittently bedridden and suffered from depression.
 A recent biography cites brucellosis and associated spondylitis as the cause.
 Most authorities today accept that Nightingale suffered from a particularly extreme form of brucellosis, the effects of which only began to lift in the early 1880s.
 Despite her symptoms, she remained phenomenally productive in social reform.
 During her bedridden years, she also did pioneering work in the field of hospital planning, and her work propagated quickly across Britain and the world.
+From home, she was able to select and purchase flannel via mail order, a then-new method of retail conceived by Welsh entrepreneur Pryce Pryce-Jones, who would use Nightingale's name as a customer in his advertising.
 Nightingale's output slowed down considerably in her last decade.
 She wrote very little during that period due to blindness and declining mental abilities, though she still retained an interest in current affairs.

 Relationships

 Although much of Nightingale's work improved the lot of women everywhere, Nightingale believed that women craved sympathy and were not as capable as men.
 She criticised early women's rights activists for decrying an alleged lack of careers for women at the same time that lucrative medical positions, under the supervision of Nightingale and others, went perpetually unfilled.
 She preferred the friendship of powerful men, insisting they had done more than women to help her attain her goals, writing: "I have never found one woman who has altered her life by one iota for me or my opinions."
-She often referred to herself in the masculine, as for example "a man of action" and "a man of business".
+She often referred to herself as, for example, "a man of action" and "a man of business".

 However, she did have several important and long-lasting friendships with women.
-Later in life, she kept up a prolonged correspondence with Irish nun Sister Mary Clare Moore, with whom she had worked in Crimea.
+Later in life, she kept up a prolonged correspondence with Irish nun Mary Clare Moore, with whom she had worked in Crimea.
 Her most beloved confidante was Mary Clarke, an Englishwoman she met in Paris in 1837 and kept in touch with throughout her life.
+She was friends with pioneering computer programmer Ada Lovelace, and upon Lovelace's death from cancer at 36 in 1852 after several months of pain, Nightingale wrote, "They said she could not possibly have lived so long, were it not for the tremendous vitality of the brain, that would not die".

 Some scholars of Nightingale's life believe that she remained chaste for her entire life, perhaps because she felt a religious calling to her career.